Australia–Brazil relations: High-level visits

+President Jair Bolsonaro and Prime Minister Scott Morrison in Rome; October 2021.

 Bilateral agreements

 Both nations have signed several agreements such as a Trade Agreement (1978); Extradition Treaty (1994); Memorandum of Understanding in Health Cooperation (1998); Air Service Agreement (2010); Memorandum of Understanding on Cooperation on Major Sporting Events (2010); Agreement on Science, Technology and Innovation (2017); and a Memorandum of Understanding on Water Cooperation (2018).

 Trade

-In 2018, trade between Australia and Brazil totaled US$1.5 billion.
+In 2021, trade between Australia and Brazil totaled US$1.7 billion.
 Australia's main exports to Brazil include: coal; crude petroleum; nickel ores and concentrates; and aluminium.
 Brazil's main exports to Australia include: medicine; coffee; civil engineering equipment and parts; and personal travel services.
 Brazil is Australia's largest export market in Latin America by a significant margin, including in tourism, travel and education-related services, and accounts for half Australia's direct investment in the region.